DataDog/integrations-core/docs/dev/create_a_tile.md

 -  If there are any merge conflicts, you'd resolve them here

 3. `git push origin <working branch> -f`

+### GTM Opportunities

+If you would like to publish this on the Datadog Marketplace, check out our Go-To-Market opportunities here.

 ## Further Reading